Pauan/ar/README.rst

 What is it?
 ===========

 Arc/Nu is Arc 3.1 but *bettar*.
 It includes bug fixes, new features, additional libraries, and applications that I've found useful.
+Despite that, it's still completely backwards compatible with Arc 3.1

 * ``01 nu`` is the Arc/Nu compiler
 * ``02 arc`` is copied unmodified from Arc 3.1